copasi/model_replicator/examples/Array_of_oscillating_cells/README.md

 |`` glycolysis-autocatalytic.cps`` | COPASI file with the base unit            |
 |`` 49 49``                        | create an array of 49x49 units            |

 Running the command explained above (e.g. by running file *ex3case2.sh*) results in a new model file *ex3case2.cps*.
-As previously, we have to load this new file into the COPASI GUI to change the parameter *Jin_25,25*; and now additionally also parameter *k_Yex_transport*, the rate of "diffusion" of *Yex*, which takes value 10 as described in Figure 5 of Reference 1.
+As previously, we have to load this new file into the COPASI GUI to change the parameter *Jin_25,25*; and now additionally change parameter *k_Yex_transport*, the rate of "diffusion" of *Yex*, which takes value 10 as described in Figure 5 of Reference 1.
 Note that *sbmodelr* has only one option to specify the rate of transport and then it sets all rates of transport the same (though it creates separate constants for each species trasnported).
 This is how we alter the new file in the COPASI GUI:

  1. set the *Jin_25,25* parameter to 720.3 (leave all other *Jin_i,j* at 0)
  2. set the *k_Yex_transport* to 10